-- pour the rava idli batter in greased idli moulds.
+- pour the batter in greased idli moulds.

 - place the idli stand in the electric cooker, steamer or pressure cooker.

-- steam the rava idli for 10 to 12 minutes or more till a tooth pick inserted in the idlis come out clean.
+- steam the idli for 10 to 12 minutes or more till a toothpick inserted in the idlis come out clean.

-- remove the rava idli from the mould and serve the steaming hot rava idli with idli podi or with your favorite coconut chutney and sambar.
+- remove them from the mould and serve the steaming hot rava idli with idli podi or with your favorite coconut chutney and sambar.

 - you can easily add upto ¼ tsp of baking soda. since i don't like the soapy aroma of baking soda, i have added a generous pinch.